dfinity/portal/docs/tutorials/hackathon-prep-guide/5-integrating-with-tokens.md

 The principal making this call has to be the spender, since they are the once that received the approval.

 :::info
-The entire allowance cannot be transferred as there is a fee for making the transfer that must be subtracted from the transferred amount; this fee is 10_000 tokens.
+The entire allowance cannot be transferred as there is a fee for making the transfer that must be subtracted from the transferred amount; this fee is set to 0.0001 tokens in our example.
 :::